shinolabs/PinkSea/README.md

 ### First-time run

-1. Run `docker compose up -d` inside of the root folder to start PostgreSQL (if you do not have PostgreSQL installed yet.)
-2. Open the `PinkSea` folder
+1. Open the `PinkSea` folder
-3. Copy the sample `appsettings.example.json` file to `appsettings.json`
+2. Copy the sample `appsettings.example.json` file to `appsettings.json`

 	1. Modify the `PostgresConfig` to point to your PostgreSQL settings.
-If you're using the supplied docker compose, you do not need to change this.
 	2. Point the `AppViewConfig` URL to where your AppView will reside, this is the URL that will be used to identify your PinkSea instance.
 (As an example, for the official PinkSea instance, it's `https://api.pinksea.art`)
 	3. (OPTIONAL) Point the `FrontendConfig` to point to where your PinkSea frontend resides.
 This is used for BlueSky cross-posting with a link.
 Leaving it blank will disallow cross-posting.
 (Again, as an example, for the official PinkSea instance it's `https://pinksea.art`)

-4. Perform `dotnet ef database update` to run the neccessary migrations.
-5. Run `dotnet run --configuration Release` to start the PinkSea AppView.
+3. Run `dotnet run --configuration Release` to start the PinkSea AppView.
+PinkSea will automatically perform migrations.

 That's it!
 Your server now is connected to the ATmosphere and is ready to start cooperating with other PinkSea AppViews.